headbellygroin/Story_Novel_Writer/DOCUMENTATION.md

   15. Shame / Self-Worth

   Each slider has descriptive text at 5 levels.
 Slider values are formatted into the AI prompt to influence how the model writes each character.
 Sliders evolve over time via Character Arc Events.

+- **Character Visibility** -- Controls when a character becomes available for AI context:
+  - `book_introduced` (default: 1) -- which book the character first appears in
+  - `chapter_introduced` (optional) -- which chapter within that book
+  - `scene_introduced` (optional) -- which scene within that chapter
+  - Characters are hidden from generation context until the story reaches their introduction point
+  - Prevents future cast from contaminating early scenes
+  - Deep Analysis / Design Brief modes can override visibility to see all characters for planning

 - **Character Dossier** -- Deep character development profile with two generation modes:
   - **Structured Mode** -- Produces organized markdown with ## headers for each section (Core Role, Function/Occupation, Public Appearance, Internal Appearance, Personality Traits, Emotional Function, Relationship With Setting, Key Relationships, Personal Fear, Personal Flaw, Quiet Human Moments, Comedy Dynamics, Symbolic Theme, Character Arc, Relationship To The Wider World, Legacy/Post-Crisis)